AaronDolley/song-isolator/README.md

 ## Observations:
 - All stems are clear and usable
 - "Other" contains piano and remaining instruments
-- No clear guitar detected i this track
+- No clear guitar detected in this track
 - Separation works well, but not perfect (some overlap)

 Next step: automate this process using Python